claudebarde/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/build-an-nft-marketplace.md

 ![nftfactory.png](/images/nftfactory.png)

-Plan of the training course :
+{% callout type="note" %}
+Here we present Part 1 of 4 of a training course by [Marigold](https://www.marigold.dev/).
+You can find all 4 parts on github.
 - [NFT 1](https://github.com/marigold-dev/training-nft-1): use FA2 NFT template to understand the basics
 - [NFT 2](https://github.com/marigold-dev/training-nft-2): finish FA2 nft marketplace to introduce sales
 - [NFT 3](https://github.com/marigold-dev/training-nft-3): use FA2 single asset template to build another kind of marketplace
 - [NFT 4](https://github.com/marigold-dev/training-nft-4): use FA2 multi asset template to build last complex kind of marketplace
+{% /callout %}

 | Token template | # of token_type | # of item per token_type |
 | -------------- | --------------- | ------------------------ |